camilouribebotta/visual-essays/docs/help.md

 - __eid__:  The identifier for the entity, typically a 'Q' identifier.
 If not namespaced this refers to an entity in the Wikidata knowledge graph.
 - __aliases__:  When tagging entities in the essay text the text to match is defined by the label and aliases contained in the knowledge graph.
 It is not uncommon for an entity to be reference in some other way in the essay text and the `aliases` attribute can enable the visual essay tagger to make the connection.
 As an example, say the text is describing a location like Chicago but the text simply includes "the city".
 To associate "the city" with Chicago include `aliases="the city"` in the directive.
 Multiple aliases may be provided using a pipe (`|`) delimiter to separate multiple terms, for instance `aliases="the city|the windy city"`.

+### ve-entity location-specific attributes

+This section defines optiona entity attributes that

+- __eid__:  The identifier for the entity, typically a 'Q' identifier.
+If not namespaced this refers to an entity in the Wikidata knowledge graph.
+- __aliases__:  When tagging entities in the essay text the text to match is defined by the label and aliases

 ## ve-map

 The `ve-map` directive indicates that a map should be added as a visualization component for the associated text element(s).
 Maps can be further customized with `ve-map-layer` directives that define layers or overlays to be applied to the map.